At least 11 children missing in East Texas since March, including baby: report

 CLICK HERE TO GET THE FOX NEWS APP

 The girl’s father, Justin Gray, 40, allegedly took the girl after assaulted her mother and chased her with a knife.
-He was arrested in Mineral Wells, Texas
+He was arrested in Mineral Wells, Texas.

+Around 460,000 children are reported missing in the U.S. each year, according to globalmissingkids.org, which cited the FBI.